 The SpareBank 1 Alliance's Information Security Policy is the basic steering document for all processing of information in the SpareBank 1 Alliance, and builds on the Alliance's overall security policy.
-The bank has a separate policy for outsourcing IT services as well as a joint security strategy that covers the entire alliance.
+The bank has a separate policy for the outsourcing of IT services as well as a joint security strategy that covers the entire alliance.
 Important decisions such as outsourcing are also considered by the board.
-The department of operative information security in the SpareBank 1 Alliance delivers SpareBank 1 SMN's technical solutions, including continuous monitoring of the bank's systems.
+The department for operative information security in the SpareBank 1 Alliance delivers SpareBank 1 SMN's technical solutions, including continuous monitoring of the bank's systems.

-The ICT Regulations, compliance with which is overseen by Finanstilsynet, underlies much of the work on information security.
-SpareBank 1 SMN's internal and external audit functions both review matters regulated by the ICT Regulations and best practice for information security.
+The ICT Regulations guide much of the work on information security and follow-up of the ICT area.
+SpareBank 1 SMN's internal and external audit functions both regularly review matters regulated by the ICT Regulations.

-A number of technical security measures have been established in this area.
-Training and raising of awareness are at centre stage.
-The bank's competence and attitude-moulding programme for information security, Passopp, strengthens the security culture across the entire organisation, and operated again in 2017.
-Based on internal surveys, the bank conducts analyses and prioritises which areas Passopp will focus on in 2018.
+SpareBank 1 SMN has established a number of technical security measures with regard to information security, where training and raising of awareness are at centre stage.
+The bank's competence and attitude-moulding programme for information security, Passopp, designed to strengthen the security culture across the entire organisation, was in progress in 2018 and continues in 2019.
+Based on internal surveys, the bank conducts analyses and prioritises focal areas for the attitude-moulding programme.

-The bank wishes to play its part in promoting safe and secure customer behaviour and in familiarising customers with information security. smn.no offers tips and advice on secure use of the bank.
+The bank wishes to play its part in promoting safe and secure customer behaviour and in familiarising customers with information security.
+The website, smn.no, offers tips and advice on secure use of the bank.